-Online identity management is a collection of techniques used to create, promote, and protect the way a person or company is portrayed on the internet.
+Online identity management is part of many online reputation management campaigns.
+It is comprised of a collection of techniques used to create, promote, and protect the way a person or company is portrayed on the internet.
 Online identity management (OIM) often works as part of a branding or reputation management campaign to improve the quality and accuracy of the information that comprises your online identity.

-An online identity is a distinct identity that is established by engaging in activities online.
+An online identity is a distinct identity established by engaging in online activities.
 This includes:

-Every time you post to a social media account, create a new about page on a blog or website, comment on a review site or forum, or even play online games, you are shaping the way your online identity is managed.
+Whenever you post to a social media account, create a new about page on a blog or website, comment on a review site or forum, or even play online games, you are shaping how your online identity is managed.
+This is closely aligned with impression management.

 By focusing on your online identity management strategy, you will be more likely to create an online identity that expresses how you’d like to be portrayed online.
-This includes using different personas for different online activities in an attempt to mask personal identity exposure.
-It can also be used to create a distinguished presence of your true persona online, which can grow a following and rise in search engine results.
+This includes using different personas for different online activities to mask personal identity exposure.
+It can also create a distinguished presence of your true persona online, which can grow a following and rise in search engine results.

 This blog will cover: